 The logistics sector covers a wide range of jobs, from lorry drivers to warehouse staff, delivery drivers to team leaders, and taxi drivers to postal workers.
-These jobs play a key part in helping Britain work by delivering people and products to where they’re needed.
+It’s also trucks, planes, trains and boats, as well as artificial intelligence, advanced robotics, autonomous vehicles and the decarbonisation of the supply chain.
+All of these jobs play a key part in helping Britain work by delivering people and products to where they’re needed.

 Types of roles

-Logistics is a really broad industry, often used to talk about the transportation, distribution or storage of goods.
-Within that there are a number of different areas from supply chain to vehicle manufacturing, and transport planning to traffic management, so it offers a huge range of opportunities.
+Logistics is a really broad industry, often incorporating the transportation, distribution or storage of goods.
+Within that there are a number of different areas, so it offers a huge range of opportunities.
 Here are just a few examples of the varied roles on offer:

 - HGV drivers

 - Bus, rail and tram services (including drivers)

 - Warehouse operatives (including stock pickers and fork lift truck operatives)